Ninada-U/Analyzing-CNVs-between-GBM-and-LGG/README.md

 DSC 180: Senior Capstone

-Comparing Glioblastoma Multiforme (GBM) SNVs with Lower Grade Glioma (LGG) SNVs
+Comparing the CNVs of those with Glioblastoma Multiforme and those with a low-grade glioma

 Members: Yifei Ning, Siqi Huang, Noah Inada